nathanenterline/Securing-Networks/README.md

 - Configuring Defender Firewall-Ports
   - Firewalls can be configured in many ways to secure network traffic such as configuring the Firewall to block protocols such as TCP.
+  - Using Firewall protocols along with commands in the command line, I was able to simulate intrusion detection attempts. *See Image 2*

 ![image](https://github.com/user-attachments/assets/fafe229f-9746-49a1-9461-0abf0d026674)